Localized Faraday patterns under heterogeneous parametric excitation: Experimental setup and measurement protocol

-Our measurement protocol was the following: First, we chose the frequency in such a way that the wavelength of the Faraday waves matches the inter-piston distance.
-Starting from the maximum number of excited pistons, i.e. $n=13$, we acquired a sequence of highly resolved images in both space and time.
-Then, we sequentially decreased the number of excited pistons, hence reducing the excitation region.
-In Fig.~\ref{fig02}, we display typical images of the observed waves for different numbers of excited pistons.
-The snapshots include also the reconstructed free-surface deformation at the wall $\eta(x,t)$ and the profile of the effective acceleration at the surface $\Gamma(x,t)$, at $t=t_{\mathrm{max}}$, \emph{i.e. }when maximal deformations are observed through the whole cycles \footnote{The effective acceleration at the surface was obtained by imaging the surface of the liquid below the instability threshold.
-The profile was then rescaled by the amplitude used in the experiments.}.
-Both curves were obtained using standard edge-detection algorithms.
-Examples of the full spatiotemporal evolution of the free-surface are plotted in Fig.~\ref{fig03}.
+To compare how the wave pattern length depends on the injection length, our measurement protocol was the following: First, we chose the frequency in such a way that the wavelength of the Faraday waves matches the inter-piston distance.
+Starting from the maximum number of excited pistons, i.e. $n=13$, we acquired a video sequence of highly resolved images in both space and time.
+Then, we sequentially decreased the number of excited pistons, hence reducing the length of the injection region.

-As shown in Figs.~\ref{fig02} and \ref{fig03}, the excitation of a reduced bottom region generates wave patterns that are spatially localized.
-The patterns oscillate at half the forcing frequency (parametric instability), which is the Faraday-waves signature.
-The observed patterns, that we will refer to as \emph{localized Faraday waves,} have a standing-wave core that emits spatially decaying waves toward the unperturbed regions.
 To characterize the wave localization, we perform the following analysis on $\eta\left(x,t\right)$: First, we apply the temporal Fourier transform and extract the phase and amplitude for the dominant frequency $f/2$.
 In the standing-wave region, the wave displays a constant phase along $x$ that decreases linearly as we enter into the wave-emission region.
 The amplitude on the other hand, displays a smooth decay in the wave-emission region but a serrated shape on the standing-wave.
 The spatial envelope of the amplitude for the whole domain was obtained by fitting a Gaussian curve on the amplitude local maxima of the standing-wave region and the remaining tails of the wave-emission one.
 The width of the envelope is defined as $\sigma_{w}\equiv\text{HWHM}$, i.e. the half width at half maximum.
 Likewise, to characterize the injection localization, we obtained the envelope of $\Gamma\left(x,t\right)$ and straightforwardly obtain the $\mathrm{HWHM}$, $\sigma_{i}$.
 The two quantities, the wave-envelope width $\sigma_{w}$ and the injection-envelope width $\sigma_{i}$, were measured for runs with different number of pistons.
 Results are summarized in Table \ref{tab:Exp} and displayed in Fig.~\ref{fig:04}.